-The Cybersecurity Strategy is a required acquisition program document (per DoD Instruction 5000.02 and Clinger-Cohen Act) that details how a program will ensure that an Information Technology system can protect and defend itself from a cyber attack.
-The strategy is created and maintained by the Program Office and appended to the Program Protection Plan (PPP).
+The cybersecurity strategy is a plan of action to maximize an organization’s computer network security and resiliency.
+The strategy is a required acquisition program document (per DoD Instruction 5000.02 and Clinger-Cohen Act) that details how a program will ensure that an Information Technology system can protect and defend itself from a cyber attack.
+The Program Office created and maintained the strategy and appended it to the Program Protection Plan (PPP).
 It’s required for all Acquisition Category (ACAT) level programs.

 Cybersecurity Strategy Development

-The Program Manager (PM) develops the Cybersecurity Strategy as early as possible, and continually updates and maintains it to mature at a rate commensurate with that of the program.
-The Cybersecurity Strategy reflects both the program’s long-term approach for and implementation of cybersecurity throughout the program lifecycle.
-Beginning at Milestone A, the PM will submit the Cybersecurity Strategy to the cognizant Component Chief Information Officer (CIO) for review and approval prior to milestone decisions or contract awards.
+The Program Manager (PM) develops the Cybersecurity Strategy as early as possible and continually updates and maintains it to mature at a rate commensurate with the program.
+The Cybersecurity Strategy reflects the program’s long-term approach to and implementation of cybersecurity throughout the program lifecycle.
+Beginning at Milestone A, the PM will submit the Cybersecurity Strategy to the cognizant Component Chief Information Officer (CIO) for review and approval before milestone decisions or contract awards.

 Steps to Developing a Cybersecurity Strategy

 There are seven steps associated with the development of a Cybersecurity Strategy.